lilyh14/SwTesting-Bank-Project/README.md

+# Software Testing for Continuous Delivery
+This is the semester course project for the course CIS4930.
+Feel free to look at the report folder for more explanation and demos.

-# Professional Practice Assignment 1 - Team 3
+## Professional Practice Assignment 1 - Team 3

 ### Docker Instructions
 To execute PPA2 application: